mikebharris/BAMS/README.md

 * F6 - Screen specific function.
 On Edit toggles the attendance status.
 On Search searches by Name.
 * F7 - Screen specific function.
 On Edit toggles the payment status.
 On Search searches by Email.
 * F8 - Save changes to the current attendee being edited.
-* F9 - Cycle through a number of different foreground text colours (default is green).
+* F9 - Toggle the screen colours between monochrome and colour (default is colour).
 * F10 - Exit BAMS from the Home Screen and return to the operating system.
 * PgUp/PgDown - Scroll screen-by-screen through a list of attendees.
 * ENTER - Tell BAMS to display the Edit Screen for the record number entered on the List Screen.